1972 Black Hills flood

 The Black Hills Flood of 1972, also known as the Rapid City Flood, was the most detrimental flood in South Dakota history, and one of the deadliest floods in U.S. history.
 The flood took place on June 9–10, 1972 in the Black Hills of Western South Dakota.
-Rapid Creek and other waterways overflowed due to 15 in of rain in a small area over the Black Hills.
-Severe flooding of residential and commercial properties in Rapid City occurred when Canyon Lake Dam became clogged with debris and failed in the late evening hours of June 9 resulting in 238 deaths and 3,057 injuries.
-Over 1,335 homes and 5,000 automobiles were destroyed.
-The value of property damage was estimated to be over US$160 million in 1972 dollars ($ in dollars).
-Flooding also occurred in Battle, Spring, Bear Butte, and Boxelder creeks.
+Rapid Creek and other waterways flooded due to 15 in of rain in a small area over the eastern Black Hills.

+Severe flooding through the Black Hills resulted in 238 deaths and total damages of $165 million USD ($ in dollars).
+The majority of the loss of life and damage occurred in Rapid City, where business and houses had been constructed in the Rapid Creek floodplain.
+In the aftermath of the flood, new zoning codes and floodway designations resulted in a redevelopment of the floodplain as mainly parks and recreation spaces to prevent future loss of life.